 Lack of water causes very much like dying symptoms in the Japanese Maple.
 This usually happens during summer heat and drought.

-Like all plants, the maple needs water for normal existence.
+Like all plants, the maple needs water for everyday existence.
 But when there is not enough water, its leaves begin to wilt.
-If the sun is very strong at this time, the leaves can turn brown around the edges.
+If the sun is powerful at this time, the leaves can turn brown around the edges.

 How to revive